bdickerson97/javascript-counter/README.md

 # javascript-counter
-a basic counter with the ability to increase or decrease by 1
+A basic counter that increments, decrements, and resets.

+In this project, I studied and learned about how event listeners work in the context of cliking a button to produce a change in the html of a document.